Key Takeaways

 The defendant pays a present-value amount to a qualified assignment company—often a subsidiary of a major insurance company.
 That company purchases an annuity from a highly rated life insurance company.
 The annuity is designed to make payments to you according to the agreed schedule.

-The payments are guaranteed by the annuity issuer.
-Unlike a promise from the defendant (who might go bankrupt), the annuity obligation is backed by a heavily regulated insurance company and, in most states, by guaranty association protections if the insurer fails.
+The payments are backed by the annuity issuer.
+Unlike a promise from the defendant (who might go bankrupt), the annuity obligation is backed by a heavily regulated insurance company and may have limited state guaranty association protection if the insurer fails.

 Payment structures can be highly customized.
 You can receive level payments or increasing payments, payments for a fixed period or for life, lump sums at specific dates, or various combinations.
 Many structured settlements combine an immediate lump sum (to address immediate needs) with periodic payments over time.